megadoc/megadoc/doc/dev/README.md

 What the core does provide is a compiler that is equipped and configured with several modules your plugin can interact with:

-- the [Compiler@assets asset registry]() for registering static assets for serving at run-time, like images and free-form JS scripts (perhaps a Google Analytics snippet)
+- ~~the asset registry for registering static assets for serving at run-time, like images and free-form JS scripts (perhaps a Google Analytics snippet)~~
-- the [Compiler@linkResolver link-resolver]() for "linkifying" blocks of documentation
+- ~~the link-resolver for "linkifying" blocks of documentation~~
-- the [Compiler@renderer renderer]() for rendering Markdown to HTML
+- ~~the renderer for rendering Markdown to HTML~~
-- the [Compiler@corpus corpus]() instance for the current compilation
+- ~~the corpus instance for the current compilation~~

 In this guide, we'll create a very basic plugin that reads Markdown files and presents them in the UI.